Where is Herston Quarter and what is being built there?

 In February 2017, Australian Unity and the Queensland Government executed a series of agreements to deliver the $1.1 billion Herston Quarter project.

 Australian Unity is the site's master developer.
-The first building to commence construction will be the Specialist Rehabilitation and Ambulatory Care Centre (SRACC).
-This public hospital is anticipated to be up and running by 2020.
+The first building to commence construction will be the new public health facility.

-The SRACC will be operated by the Metro North Hospital and Health Service (MNHHS), which provides public health services in the northern suburbs of Brisbane.
+The new public health facility will be operated by the Metro North Hospital and Health Service (MNHHS), which provides public health services in the northern suburbs of Brisbane.
 It will be leased to MNHHS for an initial term of 20 years.

 Are there any public health facilities as part of the Herston Quarter project?

 Yes.
-The initial priority for the development is the Specialist Rehabilitation and Ambulatory Care Centre (SRACC), to be operated by Metro North Hospital and Health Service (MNHHS).
+The initial priority for the development is the new public health facility, to be operated by Metro North Hospital and Health Service (MNHHS).

 It will comprise 100 rehabilitation beds, special purpose rehabilitation support areas and a surgical and endoscopic centre with a 32-bed surgical inpatient room, 7 operating theatres, 3 endoscopy rooms and recovery spaces.

-Construction on the SRACC will begin in 2017, with the facility to be operational in 2020.
+Construction on the new public health facility will begin in early 2018, with the facility to be operational in 2020.

 What are the benefits to Queensland from this project?